NickBot-dev/configure-ad/README.md

 </p>
 <p>
-Joining Client-1 to the Domain, login to Client-1 as the original local admin and join it to the domain by dragging , computer will restart.
-Login to the Domain Controller and verify Client-1 shows up in Active Directory Users and Computers (ADUC).
+Joining Client-1 to the Domain, login to Client-1 as the original local admin and join it to the domain (computer will restart).
+Login to the Domain Controller VM and verify that Client-1 VM shows up in Active Directory Users and Computers (ADUC).
 Create a new Orgizational Unit (OU) named “_CLIENTS” and drag Client-1 into it.
 </p>
 <br />